Norma-Forero/Norma-Forero.github.io/README.md

-##
+## .

-### Rabies, raccoons and skunks: Modelling the effects of habitat fragmentation on viral spread and spillover in a two-species system
+Weekly spatial viral spread since the beguining of the outbreak
 ![](images/weekly-combined.gif)

+Ok, let's see the places where individuals never went.
 ![](images/weekly-no-individuals.gif)

-### More results comming soon!
+### We still working on this, therefore... more results comming soon!

 ### Recommended references